 - Respect – students are expected to respect themselves, other students and staff as well as, the other programs in the building.

-The majority of courses taught at U-Turn are electives.
-This is so that we can cater to students in Grades 10 – 12 (U-Turn Core, Works and Diversion), Grades 8 – 9 (U-Turn Connect) in the same classroom.
-Each one of our courses is taught all day and lasts about 5 weeks in length.
+The courses taught at U-Turn are a combination of compulsory and elective credits.
+This is so that we can cater to students in Grades 9 – 12 the same classroom.
+Each one of our courses is taught 3 periods/day and lasts 30days (110 hours).
 Each student will only have to focus on one subject at a time.
-We teach 4 courses in each semester, for a total of 8 courses in a year, much like regular high school.
+We teach 3 courses in each semester, for a total of 6 courses in a year.
+We also offer a credit recovery where applicable.

 U-Turn Works is the ideal program for the student who wants experience in the working world while obtaining high school credits.
 Co-operative education credits count towards Groups 1, 2 and 3 compulsory credits, as well as any of your elective credits.1 credit is obtained with approximately every 110 hours of work (in-class and on the job hours).
 You don’t have to have a job to come into the U-Turn Works program but you must be willing to work hard to obtain a placement.
 Effort is a requirement in this program.
 You must also demonstrate a high level of respect, a level of consistent attendance and consistent completion of school work in order to be considered for this program.

 Diversion is the alternative to the regular core U-Turn program.
-This is a joint project with the Waterloo Region District School Board and the John Howard Society.
-Students attend from 9:15 a.m. to 1:30 p.m. and are working towards transitioning to the core U-Turn program.
-This program is located at Continuing Education in Waterloo and the John Howard Society in Cambridge.
+Students are working towards transitioning to the core U-Turn program.
+This program is located at Continuing Education in Waterloo and in Cambridge.
 While setting their own pace, students focus on credit based courses, and interpersonal skills.
 Diversion is a highly student centered program and attempts are made to accommodate curriculum to match individual students needs and interests.

 The Referral Process